rubicus/rubicus.github.io/_posts/2016-09-03-repairing-tv-1.markdown

 <img src="/img/tv-repair/tcon.jpg">

-So now I've ordered a new chip, which was cheap.
-Hopefully, it will be enough to just replace it.
+So now I've ordered a new chip, which was cheap (like 5€ with some pretty quick delivery cheap).
+Hopefully, it will be enough to just replace that.
 I have some fears that there might be something other that is happening, causing the chip to break (like a faulty panel), but in many other cases I've read about, switching out the chip has seamingly fixed the issue, so my hopes are up.
-It comes in a 48 pin QFP, so it will not be entirely easy to switch out, but I believe it should be doable.
+It comes in a 48 pin QFP, with a very fine pin pitch so it will not be entirely easy to switch out, but I believe it should be doable.
 It doesn't have an exposed back plate, so I shouldn't even need a heat gun for this.
 But since I have to wait for the chip to arrive first, that will have to be